How You Can Cope With A Perpetually Angry Spouse

 Takeaway

-If your partner is experiencing issues with anger, negativity, or a lack of communication, it can feel overwhelming for your relationship.
+If your partner is experiencing issues with anger, negativity, or a lack of communication, it can seem overwhelming for your relationship.
 Yet, there are ways you can help your partner overcome their anger, while also taking care of your own needs.
 One option that’s been proven effective is online therapy.
 In fact, online therapy has been shown to help improve relationships as well as reduce anger.
 If your partner’s anger is affecting your life, consider reaching out for help.

 Learn to separate anger from behavior